estnltk/estnltk/docs/installation.rst

 * xlrd
 * xlsxwriter

-The last dependency that is needed for named entity recognition does not have to the best of our knowledge, a pre-built Windows installer.
-So, we created one ourselves and put it to our website.

-* python-crfsuite>=0.8.1

-Finally, download the suitable ``estnltk`` installer and execute it.
+Finally, download the suitable ``estnltk` installer and execute it.

-asdf
+TODO: add URL here